ACN-PCN method

 The Aircraft Classification Number (ACN) – Pavement Classification Number (PCN) method is a standardized international airport pavement rating system promulgated by the ICAO in 1981.
 The method has been the official ICAO pavement rating system for pavements intended for aircraft of apron (ramp) mass greater than 5700 kg from 1981 to 2020.
+The method is scheduled to be replaced by the ACR-PCR method by November 28, 2024.

 For the safe and efficient use of pavements, the method has been designed to: